alexyandy2016/fractal/readme.md

 <a name="example"></a>
 ##Bundled Example

-The package is bundled with some simple example.
+The package is bundled with some simple examples.
 Those include:

 - Database migrations and seeder
 - routes definition, Eloquent Model and corresponding Controller